 August Home Maintenance and Safety Checklist

-The dog days of summer have officially arrived, and it’s too hot to do much outside, so we’ll focus on prepping indoor areas for the start of school.
-If changing schedules are making your life hurried, don’t despair about doing it all.
-Just pick the list items with five owls to ensure you’re completing the most vital tasks for now, and you’ll still be ahead of the class.
+The dog days of summer show no sign of abating, and it’s too hot to do much outside, so we’ll focus on prepping indoor areas for the start of school.
+If changing schedules are making you stressed out, don’t despair about doing it all.
+Just choose a few items to get started and you’ll be ready for fall in no time.
+Check out our printable checklist for high-priority tasks to knock off your list first.

 Download the Complete Home Checklist